espressif/esp-idf/docs/en/api-guides/wifi.rst

    * - 4WAY_HANDSHAKE_TIMEOUT
      - 15
      - 15
      - Four-way handshake times out.
-For legacy reasons, in ESP this reason code is replaced with WIFI_REASON_HANDSHAKE_TIMEOUT.
+For legacy reasons, in ESP this reason code is replaced with ``WIFI_REASON_HANDSHAKE_TIMEOUT``.

        For the ESP station, this reason is reported when: